mm716783/naorm-sqlite/README.md

 [`NOT NULL` constraints](https://www.sqlite.org/lang_createtable.html#notnullconst) are used in SQLite to prevent columns from containing null values.
 These are commonly used in combination with a [default value](https://www.sqlite.org/lang_createtable.html#dfltval), [autoincrement](https://www.sqlite.org/autoinc.html), or [trigger](https://www.sqlite.org/lang_createtrigger.html) that operates at the database level to populate non-null data into such a column.

-This may mean that your application needs to work with models that allow null values for properties corresponding to columns with `NOT NULL` constraints.
+This may mean that your application needs to work with models that allow null values for properties corresponding to columns with `NOT NULL` constraints, especially when creating records where certain columns will have values populated by database logic upon insertion.

 By default, Not an ORM will not consider `NOT NULL` constraints, and will generate TypeScript interfaces that [allow null values](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html#strict-null--undefined-checks) for all properties by using a [union type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) such as `string | null`.
+However, you can change the default behavior using [Custom Type Conventions](#custom-type-conventions).

-If desired, you can explicitly indicate `NOT NULL` within a `NAORM-TYPE:` comment immediately after the column name.
+Additionally, if desired, you can explicitly indicate `NOT NULL` within a `NAORM-TYPE:` comment immediately after a column name to override the behavior for the column.
 ```
 CREATE TABLE Airport (
-    Id /* NAORM-TYPE: INT NOT NULL */ INT NOT NULL
+	Id /* NAORM-TYPE: INT NOT NULL */ INT
 );
 ```